Clearfacts/cf_developer_docs/source/includes/22_authentication_oidc.html.md

 ## OpenID Connect

-If you're a developer and want to enable the users of your application to generate access tokens, effectively granting your application access to ClearFacts on their behalf, then implementing OpenID Connect (OIDC) is the way to go.
+If you're a developer and want to enable the users of your application to generate access tokens, effectively granting your application access to Clearfacts on their behalf, then implementing OpenID Connect (OIDC) is the way to go.

 OpenID Connect 1.0 is a simple identity layer on top of the **OAuth 2.0** protocol.